 The road to a healthy circulatory system is paved on 100,000 miles of good choices.
 That's how many miles the adult human circulatory system is when laid out end to end.
 Yet while our vascular pathway spans four times the circumference of the earth, it's an easy thing to forget about them when everything is functioning correctly.
 But, when signs of diminished circulation begin to show, it's imperative to know about this vital and complex system in our bodies so you can know when and how to improve circulation.
 Our bodies rely on oxygen for survival, and our arteries serve as the essential transporter.

 Lifestyle choices can impact the health of our circulatory system.
 Foods that we eat can either help or harm circulation, and whether we have an active or sedentary lifestyle can also make a significant impact.
 This is often why low energy and bloating are associated with poor diet and exercise.
+Knowing the signs are important to addressing just how to improve circulation.

 Signs that your circulation needs improvement